 Tent sleeping capacity is simply based on how many sleeping bags can fit in the tent.
 It does not mean the number of people the tent will hold comfortably.
 Also, consider how you want to sleep.
 Families camping with teens may consider 2 smaller tents rather than one large tent.

-As a rule of thumb, subtract 2 from the sleeping capacity to get to that “comfort” sizing.
-A 6-person tent will sleep 4 comfortably (with gear).
-If you want more space for items like side tables or organizers, go with an even larger tent.
+Tip: As a rule of thumb, subtract 2 from the sleeping capacity to get to that “comfort” sizing.
+Six-person tents will sleep 4 comfortably (with gear).
+If you want extra space for items like side tables, organizers, or other equipment, go with an even larger tent.

-Still, sleeping capacity is not standardized across manufacturers.
+There is no industry standard for sleeping capacity.
 The Alps Mountaineering Taurus 6-Person Tent has about 30 sq ft more floor space than Kelty’s 6-Person Wireless Tent.
 Most manufacturers provide the square footage of the tent floor.
-In addition to using people-capacity for size, compare this across your final choices.
+Compare people capacity and square footage across your final tent choices.

 Height is also a factor and depends on preference.
 Look for a peak height that is tall enough to stand in, or be prepared to crawl or stoop throughout the tent.

 The shape of the tent determines how much of that height is usable.
-Cabin (like this 6-person tent from Outdoor Products) and tunnel tents have more standing room than dome (like Coleman’s 6-person dome tent) or A-frame tents.
+Cabin and tunnel tents have more standing room than dome and A-frame tents.

 If you’re trying to keep the cost of your camping trip down, focus on good basic tents.
 Tent prices can range from well under $100 to several hundred dollars.
 Size, brand, pole construction, tent weight, and material all factor into the price of a camping tent.